ktafakkori/feloopy/README.md

 *Version 0.2.3 is out!
 More stable than ever*!

 FelooPy (/fɛlupaɪ/, an acronym for feasible, logical, optimal, and Python), is both a hyper-optimization interface and an integrated optimization environment for automated operations research in Python.
+The name FelooPy stands for feasible, logical, optimal & Python.
+It comes from the idea of proposing practical and applicable solutions.
+The name also emphasizes on feasibility and logicality before optimality.
+In another view, it emphasizes on the importance of "loops" in programming and algorithm development.
+Finally, it refers to the memory efficiency, by being similar to the name Floppy, in which the available memory is too low.

 Using FelooPy, operations research scientists can: provide their target, representor, or learner model to get results; move focus from coding to modeling, and from modeling to analytics; automate time-consuming, iterative tasks of optimization model development, debugging, and implementation; access to 259 single-objective heuristic and exact optimization algorithms; switch between optimization interfaces and algorithms with no need of code changes; and use tools such as sensitivity analysis, automated encoding and decoding for heuristic optimization, timers, etc.